 NOTE 2: Some examples of the delivery of such AF guidance are shown in Annex D.

-An AF may deliver such guidance to the PCF via application guidance for URSP determination mechanisms defined in TS 23.502 [3] clause 4.15.6.10.
+An AF may deliver such guidance to the PCF via application guidance for URSP rules determination mechanisms defined in TS 23.502 [3] clause 4.15.6.10.
 This mechanism is defined only to deliver the guidance to a PCF of the HPLMN of the UE.

-The PCF may use the different guidance received from different AFs and local operator policy to determine the URSP to send to a UE as below:
+The PCF may use the following AF guidance received from different AFs, UE subscription data and local operator policy to determine the URSP rules to send to a UE.
+If received guidance information is not consistent with UE subscription data, or the local operator policy do not allow the specific S-NSSAI and DNN provided by the AF guidance, the corresponding AF guidance shall not be used to determine URSP rules.

-- Application traffic descriptor from the application guidance are used to set the URSP Traffic Descriptor (e.g. Destination FQDNs or a regular expression in the Domain descriptor), and the PCF determines the URSP precedence in the URSP rule (defined in TS 23.503 [4] Table 6.6.2.1-2);
+- Application traffic descriptor from the application guidance are used to set the URSP Traffic Descriptor (e.g. Destination FQDNs or a regular expression in the Domain descriptor), and the PCF determines the URSP rules precedence in the URSP rules (defined in TS 23.503 [4] Table 6.6.2.1-2);